-Visit Menerbes (Provence, France)
+Visit Menerbes (Provence, France)Photo Gallery

-Menerbes is one of the famous 'perched villages' of Provence, and is a medieval village spread out along a hilltop in the centre of the Luberon region, 12 kilometres to the east of Cavaillon and in the Vaucluse department of Provence.
+One of the famous 'perched villages' of Provence, Menerbes is a medieval village spread out along a hilltop in the centre of the Luberon region, 12 kilometres to the east of Cavaillon and in the Vaucluse department of Provence.
 Menerbes is also listed as one of the 'most beautiful villages of France'.

 One interesting story tells that during the Wars of Religion the village was besieged by the catholics for five years, but to their great surprise the protestant residents never gave in.
 It seems that in all that time the catholics failed to notice the secret passage that the villagers of Menerbes were using to leave the village and get supplies!